 AN INTENSELY PASSIONATE JOURNEY

 There are virtually zillions of great blog posts from fine, dedicated web designers, WordPress technical wizards and enthusiasts on the internet currently.
 Most of these people may be more “technically” experienced than myself.
-However, having now become somewhat of a dedicated enthusiast, I intensely read, reviewed and learned just about everything on the web I could get my hands on over the past few years.
+However, having now become a dedicated enthusiast, I intensely read, reviewed and learned just about everything on the web I could get my hands on over the past few years.
 I kept experimenting with every move I made; even as I was writing new posts.

 As many of you out there have done, I changed WordPress themes, added and removed plugins, played around with opt-in forms and learned a bit of coding.
 I then proceeded to literally re-read almost every tutorial that was available from the “professionals”.